sarkrui/sshsh/README.md

 - Creates and configures the SSH directory with proper permissions
 - Sets up SSH config with optimized settings
-- Generates SSH keys if they don't exist
+- Generates SSH keys if they don't exist or imports your existing keys
 - Adds the key to ssh-agent
 - Tests connection to GitHub
 - Uses color highlighting for better visibility